DefiLlama/docs/list-your-project/what-to-include-as-tvl.md

 #### Curvance

-We removed TVL from eVTC unproductive assets deposited from a single wallet and no borrows.
+We removed TVL from eBTC unproductive assets deposited from a single wallet and no borrows.

 - eBTC - Monad: 0x2840772E14fFbe337aB966727B7D1Dd09BDc76E4